-When it comes to entertainment value, the only thing better than an aesthetically stunning PowerPoint presentation is a really bad PowerPoint presentation.
-Take these five presentation fails from the world of business and government, which demonstrate what happens when someone with no design sensibility takes over presentation duties.
-More than just providing fodder for a good laugh, these really terrible presentations also provide a helpful illustration of everything you shouldn’t do the next time you create a PP presentation.
+The only thing better than an aesthetically stunning PowerPoint (PP) presentation is a really bad PowerPoint fails.
+The following presentation fails demonstrate what happens when someone with no design sensibility takes over presentation duties.
+These terrible presentations provide a helpful illustration of everything you shouldn’t do the next time you create a PP presentation.

 1. Wait, What Was the End Game?

 No doubt this slide comes from one of the worst PowerPoints ever.
-Featuring a jumbled flow chart and more information than anyone can possibly read from one tiny slide, it’s a great example of how not to use charts in PP. On the left-hand side, we find an overly complicated chart that only an industry expert could tackle.
+It features a jumbled flow chart with excessive information.
+It’s a great example of how not to use charts in PP. On the left-hand side, we find an overly complicated chart that only an industry expert could tackle.

-On the right-hand side, we find a smaller chart that’s just as confusing paired with bullet points that may or may not make sense.
-As if that all wasn’t enough, the presentation designer has also included a decorative graphic on the far left border of the slide.
-It’s just too much for the human eye to sort out and likely managed to confuse and bore viewers at the same time.
+On the right-hand side, we find a smaller and more confusing chart.
+There was also no need for the presentation designer to include a decorative graphic on the left border.
+This slide is too much for the human eye.
+It will confuse and bore viewers at the same time.

 2. Just a Little Update

 PowerPoint presentations are often used to provide updates about market conditions, but this slide takes the cake when it comes to market presentation fails.
-It’s packed full of information, and that’s exactly where the problem lies.
-Instead of presenting information in easy-to-digest bullets, the presentation designer has crammed what looks like a short essay onto one slide.
+It’s packed full of information and that’s exactly where the problem lies.
+Instead of presenting information in easy-to-digest bullets, the presentation designer has crammed a short essay onto one slide.

 There’s simply no way that presentation viewers were able to read all of this information on a big screen.
-Even if it was handed out in a print version, the cellphone graphic in the lower left corner makes it impossible to read all the text.
+The cellphone graphic in the lower left corner makes it impossible to read all the text.
 This fail illustrates why using short bullet points and handing out supplemental materials is a better strategy than simply shoving all the information you want to share onto presentation slides.

 3. A Map to Somewhere